-- On the basis of end use, the healthcare segment is projected to lead the global logistics market, owing to higher CAGR.
+- On the basis of end use, the healthcare segment is projected to lead the global logistics market.

 - Region-wise, Asia-Pacific is anticipated to register the highest CAGR.

-The key players analyzed in this logistics market report are A.P.
+The key players analyzed in logistics market are A.P.
 Moller–Maersk, C.H.
 Robinson Worldwide, Inc., DB Schenker, Deutsche Post AG (DHL Group), DSV, FedEx, Geodis, Kuehne+Nagel, Nippon Express, and United Parcel Service, Inc.